What is a Green Amendment?

 Green Amendments are self executing provisions added to the bill of rights section of a constitution that recognize and protect the rights of all people. regardless of race, ethnicity, religion or income, including future generations, to pure water, clean air, a stable climate, and healthy environments.

-The provision reads as follows in Art.
-I of the New York Constitution:
+Art.
+I Section 19 of the New York Constitution will read:

 Each person shall have a right to clean air and water, and a healthful environment.